 Coverage will be provided for those drug products labeled by the pharmaceutical companies that have entered into a rebate agreement.
 As new pharmaceutical companies enter into rebate agreements, labeler codes will be added.

 The therapeutic categories, e.g., cough and cold preparations, anorexics and cosmetic drugs, will remain non-payable.
-(The Medicaid Drug Federal Rebate Participation Pharmaceutical Companies listing and additional information can be accessed by the below link or by visiting Appendix A of this manual chapter).
+The Medicaid Drug Federal Rebate Participation Pharmaceutical Companies listing and additional information can be accessed by the below link or by visiting Section 37.5.1 of this manual chapter.

 www.lamedicaid.com/Provweb1/Forms/Drug_appendices/APNDC.pdf